jum/caddy-docker-proxy-redis/README.md

 ```

 The After= section makes sure that docker starts after tailscale is
-innitialized.
+initialized.
 GOOGLE_APPLICATION_CREDENTIALS injects the credentials of
 a service account that has log and error reporting permissions on a
 Google Cloud project.
 I modify the docker daemon config in
 /etc/docker/dameon.json like this: